 Visit the Canadian Travel and Tourism website for more information on entry and exit requirements.

-What is the Climate Like in the Cook Islands?
+What Is the Climate Like in the Cook Islands?

 The Cook Islands have a tropical climate with high, stable temperatures year round.